Think that you stink at budgeting? You don’t need to be a math wizard; all you need are these 7 budgeting skills to succeed.

 Sure, I’d love to have lots of things, but I can’t afford them.
 I am practicing “spending” patience, even though I probably won’t ever afford some of the things.
 For example, I’d love a Daily Harvest smoothie box subscription, but dang, it’s expensive!
 Too expensive for me.
 So I’ll ask for a gift box for my birthday or Christmas and be thankful for it.
 But it won’t ever be a regular purchase.

-Patience also helps when saving up, be it for your emergency fund, your sinking funds, or other financial goals.
+Patience also helps when saving up, be it for your emergency fund, your sinking funds, or another financial goal.
 Watching your bank account grow starts slow, but it gains steam as your continue to save.
 Using some great savings trackers can help keep it fun, and your eye on the prize!

 My family usually budgets $4,500 for a trip (7-11 days usually), we could do it for less, but we like to eat great food and stay on property.
 It’s our preference, and we save up a long time to afford our preference.
 Having this savings goal is a great motivator to help us reign in our spending habits and grow our savings account!